 Large-scale carbon and pH changes in the ocean interior

 Global-scale carbon dioxide emissions from human activities are causing ocean interior Canth increases and acidification.
 These large-scale changes can affect marine organisms and impacting fisheries with implications for food security (Gattuso et al 2015).
 Delineating how the biogeochemical processes in the ocean interior will be affected by the changing heat content and Canth uptake is essential for developing future mitigation and adaptation responses to climate change.
 A major aim of the international Global Oceans Ship-based Investigations Program (GO- SHIP) is to determine the Canth input to the ocean interior and the changing patterns of oceanic CO2 over time (Talley et al., 2016; Sloyan et al. 2019).
 Field observations and inverse models have provided estimates of the uptake of Canth into the ocean both over the last 250 years and over the last two decades.
-Simulations of Canth inventories with models suggest that the ocean accumulated 24 - 34 Pg C of Cant between 1994 and 2007 (Gruber et al., 2019; Fig. 3.j3), accounting for about 25% of the total anthropogenic CO2 emissions over that time period.
+Simulations of Canth inventories with models suggest that the ocean accumulated 24 - 34 Pg C of Canth between 1994 and 2007 (Gruber et al., 2019; Fig. 3.j3), accounting for about 25% of the total anthropogenic CO2 emissions over that time period.
 This uptake has increased the total inventory of Canth since 1750 from 118 ± 20 Pg C in 1994 to 170 ± 20 Pg C in 2018 (Sabine et al., 2004; Friedlingstein et al., 2019).
 Change in Canth storage is determined by the change in Canth

 between repeat surveys.
 This approach utilizes several newly developed methods and procedures for determining Canth from the often much larger changes in the natural carbon content due to changes in transport ventilation and remineralization (e.g. Woosley et al. 2016; Clement and Gruber, 2018; Carter et al., 2017, 2019).
 The approaches have been extended to allow for estimation of global ocean Canth as well as extrapolation into coastal regions (Feely et al., 2016).
 These approaches have indicated that significant variability at interannual and decadal time scales occurs in some regions, particularly in the tropics due to ENSO forcing, and in the subtropics and high-latitude regions due to changing ventilation processes that can alter the globally integrated sink (Carter et al., 2017, 2019; Rödenbeck et al., 2015; Landschützer et al., 2016; DeVries et al., 2017; Friedlingstein et al., 2019).